-4.2.4.
+4.2.5.
 Applicability of the Eulerian approach for particles

-In figure 12, particle power spectra for different Stokes numbers are shown for our four main runs, V1, V2, C1, and C2.
+In figure 12, particle power spectra for different Stokes numbers are shown for our four main runs, V1, V2, C1 and C2.
 The solid lines correspond to results obtained with the Lagrangian approach for the particles, while the Eulerian particle approach was used for the simulations visualised by the dotted lines.
-For V1 and V2, as shown in figure 12(a)

-and (c), we see that the two approaches yield similar results for the smaller Stokes number up to the wavenumbers where the k^2 scaling commences in the Lagrangian simulations, which corresponds to $k \sim 4k_1$ for the 5×4 million particles chosen for these simulations with five different radii.
-When the Stokes number is increased (different colours), the Lagrangian and Eulerian spectra for $k/k_1 \leq 4$ are still comparable for V1, but for V2 we see a clear difference for the largest Stokes numbers, and not just for the largest wavenumbers.
+For V1 and V2, as shown in figure 12(a,c), we see that the two approaches yield similar results for the smaller Stokes number up to the wavenumbers where the k^2 scaling commences in the Lagrangian simulations, which corresponds to $k \sim 4k_1$ for the 5×4 million particles chosen for these simulations with five different radii.
+When the Stokes number is increased (different colours), the Lagrangian and Eulerian spectra for $k/k_1 \leq 4$ are still comparable for V1, but for V2 we see a clear difference for the largest Stokes numbers, and not just for the largest wavenumbers; see also Boffetta et al. (2007) and Shotorban & Balachandar (2009) for similar results.

-We recall that in the 1-D simulations, the critical value of $St{\rm int}$ for the occurrence of caustics was around 0.3; see the discussion at the end of Section 4.2.4.
-In the present case of 3-D turbulence, we also see a difference between the Eulerian and Lagrangian simulations near $St{\rm int}=0.3$, but only for the spherical expansion waves; see figure 12(d).
-When the turbulence is driven compressively, as in Runs C1 and C2, which are shown in figures 12(b) and (d), we see that the Eulerian and Lagrangian approaches yield comparable results only for the very smallest Stokes numbers.
+We recall that in the 1-D simulations, the critical value of St{int} for the occurrence of caustics was around 0.3; see the discussion at the end of § 4.2.5.
+In the present case of 3-D turbulence, we also see a difference between the Eulerian and Lagrangian simulations near $St{int} = 0.3$, but only for the spherical expansion waves; see figure 12(d).
+When the turbulence is driven compressively, as in Runs C1 and C2, which are shown in figure 12(b,d), we see that the Eulerian and Lagrangian approaches yield comparable results only for the very smallest Stokes numbers.
 Thus, the range of applicability of the Eulerian approach depends on the type of forcing and is more restrictive in the compressive case.
 For the other cases, the differences are rather small, except perhaps for the heaviest particles.
 This difference could also be caused by our usage of artificial viscosity and diffusivity in the Eulerian simulations.
 At large wavenumbers, on the other hand, there is always a large difference, but this is mainly caused by the effect of noise.